I'm Not a Girl, Not Yet a Woman

 "I'm Not a Girl, Not Yet a Woman" is a song by American singer Britney Spears from her third studio album, Britney (2001).
 It was written and produced by Max Martin and Rami, with additional writing from Dido.
 The song was released as the second US and third international single from Britney on January 7, 2002, by Jive Records.
 "I'm Not a Girl, Not Yet a Woman" is a song that speaks about the angst and heartache of adolescence.
 Spears considered the song inspirational and one of her favorite songs to perform.

 "I'm Not a Girl, Not Yet a Woman" received positive reviews from music critics.
 The song was considered to be Spears' standout statement on Britney, and was likened to the powerful ballads written by Diane Warren.
 However, it won the Golden Raspberry Award for Worst Original Song due to the film that it was paired up with.
 While the song did not perform well in the United States, "I'm Not a Girl, Not Yet a Woman" reached the top ten in Australia, Germany, Ireland, Sweden and United Kingdom.
-An accompanying music video for the song was filmed at Antelope Canyon in Page, Arizona and directed by Wayne Isham, being released along with Crossroads (2002), Spears' first movie as a protagonist.
+An accompanying music video for the song was filmed at Antelope Canyon in Page, Arizona and directed by Wayne Isham, being released along with Crossroads (2002), Spears' first film as a protagonist.
 Spears performed "I'm Not a Girl, Not Yet a Woman" as part of her Dream Within a Dream Tour, and on several TV and award shows.

 Background

 In early 2001, Spears and her team developed a script for a movie where the singer could be the main role.
 "I talked to Rhimes and told her what I wanted the movie to be about and she elaborated on it," Spears said.
 "It was my little project.
 When you do a movie, I think you have to be really passionate about it.
 I was having a lot of offers, but this is something my heart was into."
 After finishing the script, the movie, which was later titled Crossroads, had the working titles of What Are Friends For and Not a Girl.
-"I'm Not a Girl, Not Yet a Woman", written by Dido, Max Martin and Rami, was originally intended to be included on the movie's soundtrack, but after Jive Records decided not to release a soundtrack, Spears later decided to use it on her third studio album, Britney (2001).
+"I'm Not a Girl, Not Yet a Woman" was written by Dido, Max Martin and Rami.
+Though the song was recorded specifically for inclusion in the movie, it was also included on Spears's third studio album, Britney (2001).